-Sitting on the corner of Were Street, Brighton, Balmains fills an empty void in the area, pumping out consistently excellent coffee and all day breakfasts.
+Sitting on the corner of Were Street in Brighton, Balmains fills an empty void in the area, pumping out consistently excellent coffee and all-day breakfasts.

 Bringing it back to basics, Balmains’ focus is on simple yet tasty food and making superior coffee.
 Hung high on a chalkboard, the menu selection is small, but the modest croissant or avocado and feta toast ooze flavour and freshness.
 Eggs are there, as are the usual side suspects, as well as Bircher museli and some cheesymite soldiers for the kids.

 Balmain himself holds the barista reins, serving a Five Senses Dark Horse blend on his beautiful Synesso, while his business partner (and grandmother) Somer takes care of the floor and the baking.
 Word has spread around Bayside and beyond about the quality of the coffee – locals hustle through the door into the warm and timber surrounds each morning.